isaadgulzar/year-in-code/README.md

 ---

-> Privacy-first year-in-review reports for Claude Code users.
-All processing happens 100% client-side in your browser.
+> Year-in-review reports for Claude Code users.
+All processing happens client-side in your browser.

 ## ✨ Features

-- **🔒 Privacy First**: Zero backend processing — your data never leaves your browser
 - **📊 Beautiful Visualizations**: Year-long activity heatmaps, top model usage, streak tracking
-- **⚡ Lightning Fast**: Just 2 steps — generate JSON with ccusage, upload, done
+- **⚡ Simple & Fast**: Just 2 steps — generate JSON with ccusage, upload, done
 - **📸 Share Ready**: Download or copy your wrapped summary as a shareable image
+- **🔒 Client-Side Processing**: Your data stays in your browser, nothing uploaded to servers
-- **💯 Free Forever**: No server costs, no tracking, no limits
+- **💯 Free & Open Source**: No costs, no tracking, no limits
 - **🎨 Responsive Design**: Works beautifully on desktop and mobile

 ## 🚀 Quick Start